Skip to content

 :param j: First index for generalized Gell-Mann matrix :type j: positive integer :param k: Second index for generalized Gell-Mann matrix :type k: positive integer :param d: Dimension of the generalized Gell-Mann matrix :type d: positive integer :returns: A genereralized Gell-Mann matrix. :rtype: numpy.array

-Source code in src/squint/ops/gellmann.py
+Source code in src/squint/math/gellmann.py

 def gellmann(j, k, d):